BackyardCoding/BackyardCoding/README.md

 💡 Open to collaborations on ActivityPub projects, microservices architecture, and Java backend development

-⚽ Big fan of Arsenal London and the great outdoors
+⚽ Big fan of Arsenal London and the scandinavian nature in Denmark, Sweden and Norway

-⚡ Fun fact: My favorite TV show is the Wire
+⚡ Fun fact: My favorite TV show is: The Wire

 <!--
 **BackyardCoding/BackyardCoding** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.